 - Unless '--no-environ' was given, R searches for user and site files to process for setting environment variables.
-The name of the site file is the one pointed to by the environment variable R\ENVIRON; if this is unset, '\$R\HOME/etc/Renviron.site' is used (if it exists).
-The user file searched for is '.Renviron' in the current or in the user's home directory (in that order).
+The name of the site file is the one pointed to by the environment variable R_ENVIRON; if this is unset, 'R_HOME/etc/Renviron.site' is used (if it exists).
+The user file is the one pointed to by the environment variable R_ENVIRON_USER if this is set; otherwise, files '.Renviron' in the current or in the user's home directory (in that order) are searched for.
 These files should contain lines of the form 'name=value'.
-(See help(Startup) for a precise description.)
-Variables you might want to set include R\PAPERSIZE (the default paper size), R\PRINTCMD (the default print command) and R\LIBS (specifies the list of R library trees searched for add-on packages). - Then R searches for the site-wide startup profile unless the command line option '--no-site-file' was given.
-The name of this file is taken from the value of the R\PROFILE environment variable.
-If that variable is unset, the default '\$R\HOME/etc/Rprofile.site' is used if this exists. - Then, unless '--no-init-file' was given, R searches for a file called '.Rprofile' in the current directory or in the user's home directory (in that order) and sources it. - It also loads a saved image from '.RData' if there is one (unless '--no-restore' or '--no-restore-data' was specified). - Finally, if a function .First exists, it is executed.
+(See help("Startup") for a precise description.)
+Variables you might want to set include R_PAPERSIZE (the default paper size), R_PRINTCMD (the default print command) and R_LIBS (specifies the list of R library trees searched for add-on packages). - Then R searches for the site-wide startup profile unless the command line option '--no-site-file' was given.
+The name of this file is taken from the value of the R_PROFILE environment variable.
+If that variable is unset, the default 'R_HOME/etc/Rprofile.site' is used if this exists. - Then, unless '--no-init-file' was given, R searches for a user profile and sources it.
+The name of this file is taken from the environment variable R_PROFILE_USER; if unset, a file called '.Rprofile' in the current directory or in the user's home directory (in that order) is searched for. - It also loads a saved image from '.RData' if there is one (unless '--no-restore' or '--no-restore-data' was specified). - Finally, if a function .First exists, it is executed.
 This function (as well as .Last which is executed at the end of the R session) can be defined in the appropriate startup profiles, or reside in '.RData'.